 Your network file space can be accessed by mounting it on the desktop of an on-campus Mac or PC computer or from both on and off campus computers via Secure FTP (as described in the section on Legacy Web Publishing).

 Please Note: The following procedures only work from on campus computers and will not work from home.

 Accessing your personal network file space from a Mac

 To access your personal network file space as a mounted volume on your Mac's desktop (think: drag and drop), go to the Finder and select "Connect to Server..." from the Finder's Go menu.
 In the "Connect to Server" dialogue box enter smb://home.sfu.ca as the Server Address, and then click on Connect.

 When prompted to "Enter your name and password for the server," enter your SFU ID in the Name field, and your SFU password in the Password field.

 Accessing your personal network file space from Windows

-To access your personal network file space via a standard drive letter (such as N:) first go into Windows Explorer (the precise details will vary depending on your version of Windows; in Windows Vista you can right-click on the Start button and select Explore).
+To access your personal network file space via a standard drive letter (such as N:) first go into Windows Explorer (the precise details will vary depending on your version of Windows).

 Once in Windows Explorer, choose "Map a network drive" from the Tools menu.
 For Drive: pick a free drive letter; for Folder: use the following: